DPWorldFulfilment/DPWorld-FulfilmentAPI/RETURNS_README.md

 ---

-An Announced Return is a seller-created return where the seller provides logistics information and the return is sent to OWMS for warehouse processing.
+An Announced Return is a seller-created return where the seller provides logistics information.

 ## Shipment Types
 Returns can be associated with two types of shipments: